marl-exe/install-AIOStreams/README.md

 >
 > This is a referral/affiliate link, which may provide me with a referral benefit if you sign up through it.

-Recovery/install script for a minimal AIOStreams Docker deployment on a fresh Ubuntu VPS.
+Install script for a minimal AIOStreams Docker deployment on a fresh Ubuntu VPS.
 It configures AIOStreams behind Traefik and Authelia, generates secrets locally, validates the complete Compose model before publishing it, and safely resumes an interrupted deployment.

 ## Supported systems